 If you use an external server for the image files, the files used to upgrade the physical nodes or GigaVUE-FM to the latest software version are stored on an external Image servers.
 To access the External Servers page, go to System > Images > External Servers.
 The External Servers page has buttons used to set up and manage external image servers.
-These buttons are described in Table 9-2.
+These buttons are described in Table 3: Controls on External Servers Page.
 For information on how to upgrade from an external server, refer to the Upgrading from an External Image Server section in the GigaVUE-FM User's Guide.